Looking For a Balayage or Ombre in Houston?

 How long will it take to create my balayage look?

-The length of your amount of time taken will depend on whether we are adding balayage throughout your hair or just a few highlights, for example around your face.
+The length of your amount of time taken will depend on whether we are adding balayage throughout your hair or just a few highlights, for example around your face for face framing.
 Your hair may also require some preparation to achieve the final result you are aiming for.
 Book in for a consultation and we will assess your hair and be able to advise you on how long it will take to create the look you desire.
 How long does balayage last?

 Techniques different than Balayage